pragmatictesters/Pragmatic-Learning-JMeter-Training/README.md

 3. Basic programming knowledge
 ---
 ## Setup training environment
-Please ensure this GitHub repo is cloned into your machine (IntelliJ IDEA) to **practice** the lessons learned from the training.
+Please ensure this GitHub repository is cloned into your machine (IntelliJ IDEA) to **practice** the lessons learned from the training.

 1. Install JDK 1.8
 2. Install IntelliJ IDEA community edition